Roman–Parthian Wars: Roman Republic vs Parthia

+Battle of Carrhae (53 BC)

 In 53 BC, Crassus led an invasion of Mesopotamia, with catastrophic results; at the Battle of Carrhae, Crassus and his son Publius were defeated and killed by a Parthian army under General Surena.
 The bulk of his force was either killed or captured; of 42,000 men, about half died, a quarter made it back to Syria, and the remainder became prisoners of war.
 Rome was humiliated by this defeat, and this was made even worse by the fact that the Parthians had captured several Legionary Eagles.
 It is also mentioned by Plutarch that the Parthians found the Roman prisoner of war that resembled Crassus the most, dressed him as a woman and paraded him through Parthia for all to see.
 This, however, could easily be Roman propaganda.
 Orodes II, with the rest of the Parthian Army, defeated the Armenians and captured their country.
 However, Surena's victory invoked the jealousy of the Parthian king, and he ordered Surena's execution.
 Following Surena's death, Orodes II himself took command of the Parthian army and led an unsuccessful military campaign into Syria.
 The Battle of Carrhae was one of the first major battles between the Romans and Parthians.

 The following year, the Parthians launched raids into Syria, and in 51 BC mounted a major invasion led by the crown prince Pacorus and the general Osaces; they besieged Cassius in Antioch, and caused considerable alarm in the Roman provinces in Asia.
 Cicero, who had been chosen governor of adjacent Cilicia for that year, marched with two legions to lift the siege.
 Pacorus fell back, but was ambushed in his retreat by Cassius near Antigonea and Osaces was killed.

+Caesar's plans (45–44 BC)

 During Caesar's civil war the Parthians made no move, but maintained relations with Pompey.
 After his defeat and death, a force under Pacorus came to the aid of the Pompeian general Caecilius Bassus, who was besieged at Apamea Valley by the Caesarian forces.
 With the civil war over, Julius Caesar elaborated plans for a campaign against Parthia, but his assassination averted the war.
 During the ensuing Liberators' civil war, the Parthians actively supported Brutus and Cassius, sending a contingent which fought with them at the Battle of Philippi in 42 BC.

+Pompeian–Parthian invasion (40–38 BC)

 After that defeat, the Parthians under Pacorus invaded Roman territory in 40 BC in conjunction with Quintus Labienus, a Roman erstwhile supporter of Brutus and Cassius.
 They swiftly overran Syria, and defeated Roman forces in the province; all the cities of the coast, with the exception of Tyre admitted the Parthians.
 Pacorus then advanced into Hasmonean Judea, overthrowing the Roman client Hyrcanus II and installing his nephew Antigonus (40–37 BC) in his place.
 For a moment, the whole of the Roman East was captured by the Parthians.
 The conclusion of the second Roman civil war was soon to bring about a revival of Roman strength in Western Asia.